-5320 Uniform Commercial Code Security Devices (2) A detailed discussion of Article 9 of the Uniform Commercial Code dealing with security interests in movable property, with some comparisons with the Louisiana law of security devices.
+5320 Uniform Commercial Code Security Devices (2) Students cannot take Louisiana Security Devices (5707) and this course.
+A detailed discussion of Article 9 of the Uniform Commercial Code dealing with security interests in movable property, with some comparisons with the Louisiana law of security devices

-5321 Comparative Corporate Law (2) The aim of this course is to provide students with the tools they will need as future lawyers, legislators, and businesspersons to interact with foreign corporations and international financial markets.
+5321 Comparative Corporate Law (1 - 2) The aim of this course is to provide students with the tools they will need as future lawyers, legislators, and businesspersons to interact with foreign corporations and international financial markets.
 The course will study, from a comparative, theoretical and practical perspectives, selected issues of corporate law and securities regulation that are likely to arise in international transactions, including a comparative analysis of different countries' regulation of the various forms of doing business, legal capital and shares, corporate organization, director liability, mergers, securities offerings, takeovers and international issues affecting corporate law.